ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Introduction

 \section{Introduction}

-Recent years have witnessed the significant breakthrough made by large language models (LLMs), and these LLMs display commendable performance across a wide range of NLP tasks~\cite{brown2020language,wei2021finetuned,ouyang2022training,chatgpt,touvron2023llama,touvron2023llama2,achiam2023gpt}.
-Nevertheless, the formidable computational costs required by LLM deployment and inference pose a considerable challenge to the wider application of LLMs~\cite{aminabadi2022deepspeed,pope2023efficiently}.
-Among various techniques for handling this challenge, the utilization of activation sparsity is a promising one, for its effectiveness in enhancing inference efficiency~\cite{liu2023deja,song2023powerinfer} by leveraging the weakly-contributed elements among the outputs of LLM activation functions.
+Recent years have witnessed significant breakthroughs made by large language models (LLMs) with commendable performance across a wide range of NLP tasks~\cite{brown2020language,wei2021finetuned,ouyang2022training,chatgpt,achiam2023gpt}.
+Nevertheless, the formidable computational costs required by the deployment and inference of LLMs pose a considerable challenge~\cite{aminabadi2022deepspeed,pope2023efficiently}.
+The utilization of activation sparsity is one of the most promising techniques to enhance inference efficiency~\cite{liu2023deja,song2023powerinfer}, by discarding the redundant computation associated with the elements among LLM activation outputs that contribute weakly to the final outputs.

-Using ReLU, which naturally outputs zero elements, as the activation function is a straightforward method to achieve intrinsic activation sparsity and widely adopted in early LLMs~\cite{raffel2020exploring,zhang2022opt}.
-However, recent LLMs predominantly favor GELU and Swish~\cite{touvron2023llama,chowdhery2023palm,almazrouei2023falcon}, and thus lack intrinsic activation sparsity.
-To pursue the sparsity-based inference acceleration, ReLUfication~\cite{zhang2022moefication,mirzadeh2023relu} has been explored to introduce the ReLU-based intrinsic activation sparsity into non-ReLU LLMs.
-Preliminary ReLUfication methods~\cite{zhang2022moefication,zhang2024relu} directly substitute the activation functions of non-ReLU LLMs with ReLU.
-Since activation function substitution cannot overcome the inherent limitation imposed by the original non-ReLU activation distribution, \citet{mirzadeh2023relu} further introduce the inserted and shifted ReLU functions to enforce higher sparsity through radically shifting the activation distribution.
-Despite the promise of ReLUfication, existing efforts fail to achieve satisfactory activation sparsity and risk performance degradation caused by ReLUfication.
+The adoption of ReLU, which naturally outputs zero elements, as the activation function is a straightforward method to achieve intrinsic activation sparsity in early LLMs~\cite{raffel2020exploring,zhang2022opt}.
+However, recent LLMs predominantly favor non-ReLU activation functions, such as GELU and Swish~\cite{touvron2023llama,chowdhery2023palm,almazrouei2023falcon}.
+Although these non-ReLU LLMs may also display activation sparsity~\cite{zhang2024relu}, such sparsity is manually imposed by searching adaptive activation thresholds (i.e., non-intrinsic), which can potentially lose minor neuron outputs and degrade performance.
+To pursue the sparsity-based inference acceleration, the task of ReLUfication is proposed, aiming to introduce ReLU-based intrinsic activation sparsity into non-ReLU LLMs.
+Preliminary methods~\cite{zhang2022moefication,zhang2024relu} directly substitute the activation functions with ReLU.
+As such substitution cannot overcome the inherent limitation imposed by the original dense activation distribution, inserted and shifted ReLU functions~\cite{mirzadeh2023relu} are introduced to enforce higher sparsity through radically shifting the activation distribution.
+However, existing efforts fail to achieve satisfactory sparsity and risk performance degradation.